Analysis | Who’s who in the Matt Gaetz scandal

 The man was Joel Greenberg and the badge one that was issued to him as county tax assessor.
 The state attorney in the district declined to press charges against Greenberg for impersonating a police officer.

 Hill, Harlan.
-Hill is a well-known personality in conservative media, former surrogate for Donald Trump and the director of a D.C.-based consulting firm called Logan Circle Group.
+Hill is a well-known personality in conservative media, a former surrogate for Donald Trump and the director of a D.C.-based consulting firm called Logan Circle Group.
 That firm is representing Matt Gaetz during the current scandal.

-Last year, Hill was booted from Fox News after disparaging Vice President Harris.
+Last year, Hill was booted from Fox News after disparaging Kamala Harris.

 Iannotti, Jestine.
-Ianotti sought election to the Florida state Senate in 2020, running as an independent against a Democrat and Republican Jason Brodeur.
+Iannotti sought election to the Florida state Senate in 2020, running as an independent against a Democrat and Republican Jason Brodeur.
 Brodeur is an ally of Matt Gaetz, and the New York Times reported that Gaetz and lobbyist Chris Dorworth had discussed finding a third-party candidate to boost his candidacy.

-Iannoti does not appear to have done much campaigning.
+Iannotti does not appear to have done much campaigning.
 Democrats in the district, however, received mail advocating for her election.
-One of the few donors to Iannoti’s campaign told the Orlando Sentinel that he was not aware of the contribution.
+One of the few donors to Iannotti’s campaign told the Orlando Sentinel that he was not aware of the contribution.

 Kent, Bob.
-Kent is a former Air Force intelligence officer and one of the men that Matt Gaetz alleges was trying to extort him over the federal investigation into Gaetz.
-In an interview on CNN, Kent claimed that he had sought funding from Gaetz’s father Don Gaetz for an operation intended to free a former FBI officer being held in Iran, Robert Levinson.
-To encourage Gaetz to provide money for that effort, Kent admits that he told the elder Gaetz that he might be able to help deal with Matt Gaetz’s investigation.
+Kent is a former Air Force intelligence officer and one of the men who Matt Gaetz alleges was trying to extort him over the federal investigation of Gaetz.
+In an interview on CNN, Kent claimed that he had sought funding from Gaetz’s father, Don Gaetz, for an operation intended to free a former FBI officer being held in Iran, Robert Levinson.
+To encourage Gaetz to provide money for that effort, Kent acknowledged, he told the elder Gaetz that he might be able to help deal with Matt Gaetz’s investigation.

 “If the allegations are true, he’s in need of some goodwill from the government,” Kent said.

 Levinson, Robert.
-Levinson is a former FBI agent who disappeared in Iran in 2007 and whose family has declared dead.
+Levinson is a former FBI agent who disappeared in Iran in 2007.
+His family members have said they have concluded he is dead.
 Two former government employees, Bob Kent and David McGee, working with Stephen Alford, developed a plan to rescue Levinson, who they believe may still be alive.
-To fund that effort, they sought money from Don Gaetz, which Matt Gaetz has presented as an extortion effort.
+To fund that effort, they sought money from Don Gaetz.
+Matt Gaetz has framed that as an extortion effort.

 McGee, David.
 McGee is a former Justice Department official who now is in private legal practice.
 During an interview with Tucker Carlson last month, Matt Gaetz alleged that McGee was involved in a plot to extort money.
-McGee, Bob Kent and Stephen Alford were reportedly trying to develop a plan to rescue a former FBI agent being held in Iran, Robert Levinson, and approached Gaetz’s father Don Gaetz for funding.
+McGee, Bob Kent and Stephen Alford were reportedly trying to develop a plan to rescue a former FBI agent being held in Iran, Robert Levinson, and approached Gaetz’s father, Don Gaetz, for funding.

 Murphy, Devin.
 Murphy was Matt Gaetz’s legislative director until he resigned last Friday.
 According to the New York Times, he told colleagues that he left because he “was interested in writing bills, not working at TMZ.”

 Pirozzolo, Jason.
 Pirozzolo is a doctor and a well-connected donor in Republican politics.
-He has in the past hosted Matt Gaetz at events related to his work promoting medical marijuana and donated to both the congressman and Florida Gov. Ron DeSantis (R).
+He has in the past hosted Matt Gaetz at events related to his work promoting medical marijuana and donated to the congressman and Florida Gov. Ron DeSantis (R).
 At an event at Pirozzolo’s house in support of DeSantis in 2018, both Gaetz and Joel Greenberg spoke, according to the New York Times.

-CBS News reported this week that federal investigators were probing a trip to the Bahamas in 2018 or 2019 that Pirozzolo funded and which reportedly included both Gaetz, Halsey Beshears and female escorts.
+CBS News reported this week that federal investigators were probing a trip to the Bahamas in 2018 or 2019 that Pirozzolo funded and that reportedly included both Gaetz, Halsey Beshears and female escorts.

-Also in 2019, Gaetz recommended to DeSantis that Pirozzolo be nominated to either serve as state surgeon general or to serve on the Orlando airport oversight authority.
+Also in 2019, Gaetz recommended to DeSantis that Pirozzolo be nominated to serve as state surgeon general or on the Orlando airport oversight authority.
 Pirozzolo was appointed to that latter position.

 Sabatini, Anthony.
-Sabatini is a Republican member of the Florida state House who had been contracted by Joel Greenberg’s office in September 2019 to provide legal services at a rate of $3,000 a month.
-After receiving payments of $7,500, the contracts were canceled.
+Sabatini is a Republican member of the Florida House who had been contracted by Joel Greenberg’s office in September 2019 to provide legal services at a rate of $3,000 a month.
+After payments of $7,500, the contracts were canceled.

 A county audit was unable to determine what services were provided for the money.
-Sabatini told the Orlando Sentinel that he'd been defending Greenberg in wrongful termination lawsuits.
+Sabatini told the Orlando Sentinel that he had been defending Greenberg in wrongful-termination lawsuits.

 Scheller, Fritz.
 Scheller is Joel Greenberg’s current attorney.
-On Thursday, he attracted national attention after being asked if his client’s reported decision to cooperate with federal investigators was bad news for Matt Gaetz.
+On Thursday, he attracted national attention after being asked whether his client’s reported decision to cooperate with federal investigators was bad news for Matt Gaetz.

 “I’m sure Matt Gaetz is not feeling very comfortable today, all right?” he replied.